 This distinction between "protection" and "provision" corresponds roughly to the distinction between the civil and political rights on the one hand, and the economic, social and cultural rights on the other.
-These two sets of human rights are expressed separately in the two covenants.70 It should be mentioned that the legal nature and status of the two types of human rights differ somewhat.
-The civil
+These two sets of human rights are expressed separately in the two covenants.
+The sequence of human rights are expressed separately in the two covenants.
+The civil and political rights are, generally, easier to ensure and enforce through strictly legal means than the economic, social and cultural rights.